oKatanaaa/lima-gui/README.md

 > [!NOTE]
 > **Messages'** underlying data format is fully compliant with OpenAI API and can be used *as is*.

+See `examples` folder for a sample of chats with function calling.

 ## Caution

 The project is still in its early stages, so expect a few bumps along the road.
 For instance, you'll need to manually save your data (Ctrl + S) to avoid losing changes.
 The program won't prompt you to save when exiting.
 Nevertheless, I've found the current feature set to be super handy (at least for my needs).